googleapis/google-http-java-client/google-http-client-bom/README.md

 # Google HTTP Client Library Bill of Materials

-The `google-http-client-bom` modules is basically a pom that can be used to import consistent versions of `google-http-client` components plus its dependencies.
+The `google-http-client-bom` modules is a pom that can be used to import consistent versions of `google-http-client` components plus its dependencies.

 To use it in Maven, add the following to your `pom.xml`: